KanishaSharma11/KanishaSharma11/README.md

 I'm a B.Tech CSE (AI & ML) student at VIT Bhopal (CGPA 9.07/10) with hands-on experience across machine learning, deep learning, data engineering, and cloud-based AI solutions.
 I've built end-to-end NLP, time-series forecasting, and computer vision systems using Python, TensorFlow, Scikit-learn, and Flask across the finance, agriculture, and mental health domains — and I work across the full stack, from React/TypeScript frontends to FastAPI backends and multi-agent LLM systems deployed on GCP.

-I currently serve as a **GSSoC (GirlScript Summer of Code) Project Admin**, leading open-source contributors, and I'm an active hackathon competitor — 2nd Runner-Up at HackLoop 2025 among 500+ teams, and a finalist at Neural Nexus.
+I'm an active open-source contributor through **GirlScript Summer of Code (GSSoC)**, and a hackathon competitor — 2nd Runner-Up at HackLoop 2025 among 500+ teams.

 <br>